 So, you've decided to become an aircraft maintenance engineer?

-Whether you're a New Zealander looking to join the industry locally or an international student wanting to learn your trade from airline professionals, the Aviation Institute's integrated and internationally recognised aircraft maintenance programme is a great place to start.
+Whether you're a New Zealander looking to join the industry locally or an international student wanting to learn your trade from airline professionals, our integrated and internationally recognised aircraft maintenance programme is a great place to start.

 Students begin by studying a Level 3 Certificate in Aeronautical Engineering, this is a pre-requisite qualification for a traineeship with Air New Zealand, and most other Maintenance, Repair and Overhaul companies (MRO's) in New Zealand